ibm-cloud-docs/loadbalancer-service/l7-explained.md

 {:download: .download}

 # Layer-7 Load Balancing
-The IBM Cloud Load Balancer Service distributes traffic among multiple server instances, including bare-metal and virtual-server instances, using Layer-7 (application layer) data.
+The IBM© Cloud Load Balancer Service distributes traffic among multiple server instances, including bare-metal and virtual-server instances, using Layer-7 (application layer) data.

  * The data traffic to be distributed is classified using policies and rules.
  * Policies define what action to take when the data traffic matches all the rules associated with a policy.